The airline industry has a major problem and that is its carbon footprint.

-Airlines are global warming’s best friend, flying at 30,000ft or 10,000m, they spread CO2 across our upper atmosphere, like a farmer sowing his seeds across a field.
-We’ll get to the farmer connection a bit later on.
-Sitting like a nice cosy blanket the greenhouse gases are spread across the planet by the tractors of the sky.
+Airlines and its aircraft are global warming’s best friend; flying at 30,000ft or 10,000m, they spread CO2 across our upper atmosphere, like a farmer sowing his seeds across his field, we’ll get to the farmer connection a bit later on, sitting like a nice cosy blanket the greenhouse gases are spread across the planet by the tractors of the sky.

-Fossil fuels caused global warming, planes need fossil fuels to fly and it’s a highly flammable, highly calorific liquid called kerosene.
+Fossil fuels caused global warming, planes need fossil fuels to fly, it’s a highly flammable, highly calorific liquid called kerosene.
 To get the same thrust to propel the aircraft any other fuel would have to have a similar chemical profile at jet aviation fuel.

-So call ‘sustainable aviation fuel’ commonly known as SAF has the same profile.
+So called ‘sustainable aviation fuel’ commonly known as SAF has the same profile.
 Airlines such as Virgin Atlantic, Saudia, Qatar Airways, Emirates and even the Royal Air Force have all celebrated using SAF.

 The most common of these is cooking oil.
 The farmer, remember him?
 Clears the land of natural vegetation, sows his sunflower seeds, uses fertiliser to grow them, they are harvested, transported, crushed, bottled, transported to the warehouse then on to the kitchen, heated up and used for cooking, drained and then transported back to the recycler, cleaned distilled, reformulated and burnt again as AAF, that’s some carbon footprint, in fact cooking oil has double carbon footprint.

-Using plastic bags is even more terrifying, with this process the carbon locked in the plastic is unleashed yet again to wreak havoc in our atmosphere.
+Using plastic bags is even more terrifying, with this process the carbon that is already locked in the plastic is unleashed yet again to wreak havoc in our atmosphere.